iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 ~~~

 There's an obvious reason why `first-in` doesn't fit our template for linear
 recursion: it has three parameters, whereas the template only takes one.
-We can
+We
-ignore the first parameter for our purposes, since it does not have bearing on
+can ignore the first parameter for our purposes, since it does not have
-the recursive structure of the computation. `first-in` is linearly recursive on
+bearing on the recursive structure of the computation. `first-in` is linearly
-both its sequence parameters, though.
-There's actually a way to make `first-in`
+recursive on both its sequence parameters, though.
+There's actually a way to
-fit into our template: transform its parameters into a single sequence with
+make `first-in` fit into our template: transform its parameters into a single
-`map vector seq-1 seq-2`.
-This means our template is probably enough for us as
+sequence with `(map vector seq-1 seq-2)`.
+This means our template is probably
-long as we remember that it does not preclude recursing over multiple
+enough for us as long as we remember that it does not preclude recursing over
-sequences.
+multiple sequences.

+TODO: explain `vector` and map with multiple sequences.

 <exercise>
 Write the function `(seq= seq-1 seq-2)` that compares two sequences for